 So far, so good.

-Think that’s far-fetched?
-Think again.
-I know of several newsletters that are having delivery issues with some of the larger mail systems because a few people hit “Report as Spam” instead of unsubscribing as they should have.
-I know of at least one who’s stopped supporting recipients of one mail service, and I know of another that’s stopped accepting subscribers from Hotmail and Yahoo completely because of these types of deliverability issues.
+I’ve run across several newsletters having delivery issues with some of the larger mail systems because people hit “Report as spam” instead of unsubscribing as they should have.
+I know of at least one that has stopped supporting recipients of one mail service entirely, and I know of another who stopped accepting subscribers from Hotmail and Yahoo because of these types of deliverability issues.